 Why this CV works

-- Let’s take a very quick stroll down memory lane.
+- Let’s take a very quick walk down memory lane.
 How did you become the construction electrician you are today?
 If you’ve got a good origin story, don’t hesitate to show how you’ve progressed over the years.

 Why this CV works